 - Divide your group into two teams.

 - Position the two teams back-to-back.

-- Give each player three balls.
+- Give each participant three balls.

 - Set up several targets on the edge of the playing area using cones, markers, and hoops.

-- Players hit their balls towards the targets in front of them.
+- Participants hit their balls towards the targets in front of them.
 If their balls hit or land in the target, they win points for their team. - The team with the highest points total wins the game.

-Pupil corner -Challenge yourself:
+Challenge yourself can you: